edwinsteele/recipes/lentil_stew_with_sausage.md

 3. Add wine and cook until mixture is reduced by half.
 Add lentils and stock and cook for another 20 minutes.
 4. In a separate pan, heat 1 tablespoon of oil.
 Fry sausage until cooked through.
 Drain oil and put sausage aside.
 5. Once step 3 is done, add sausage to the pot and cook altogether for 15 minutes.

-# Credits
-Modified from a Curtis Stone recipe (Coles recipe card)